Jeneggs/WD-Berris-Finals/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

 This project is a website made for my finals project is Web Design!
 It features HTML and CSS to create different pages, animations, sliders, and more.
+The website serves as a resume that shows my skills, qualifications, and progress as an IT student.

 ### Key Components